josep-pujol/fsfd-tasking/README.md

 ## UX

+### Free User
-The app consists of three main pages:
+The app consists of three main sections:

-- Main page to display all Tasks to be done
+- Non registered users: Landing page and Sign-in Sign-up functionality

     ![Main page or Tasks page](https://github.com/josep-pujol/learning_dcd-task-list/blob/master/wireframes/tasks_mockup.png)

+- Tasks:
-- Pages to add and edit a single Task
+    - Section to manage different Task Lists or To-Do lists
+    - The available Task Lists are:
+        - "Personal Tasks": Tasks aimed only at the owner of the account - all features avilable
+        - "Assigned Tasks": Tasks assigned to the user from other registered users of Tasking - restricted features
+        - "Completed Tasks": all the tasks completed by the user - restricted features

     ![Add Task](https://github.com/josep-pujol/learning_dcd-task-list/blob/master/wireframes/add_task_mockup.png)

-- Page to display completed Tasks
+- User: section for the owner of the account in which he can update profile or logout

     ![Completed Tasks](https://github.com/josep-pujol/learning_dcd-task-list/blob/master/wireframes/completed_tasks_mockup.png)

-Additionally, some modals/popup windows are used to perform actions like:
-- Edit the Status of a Task
-- Add an Issue or Alert sign on the Task
-- Update any of the fields of the Task
+Additionally, modals and popup windows are used to perform actions like Edit the Status of a Task, Update any of the fields of a Task etc.

-These actions can be activated by clicking on the menu-dots item on the right-hand side of each Task.
+These actions can be activated by clicking on the menu-dots item on the right-hand side of each Task - if user has right permissions.